Cake (album)

-Cake is the debut studio album by Scottish pop/rock band The Trash Can Sinatras, released in 1990.
+Cake is the debut studio album by Scottish pop/rock band the Trash Can Sinatras, released in 1990.

 The album peaked at No. 74 on the UK Albums Chart.

 Production

 The album was recorded at Shabby Road, the band's studio that was paid for with their record advance.

 Critical reception

+Johnny Dee of Record Mirror described Cake as an album with "lush, layered guitars that strum and chime" and also noted the "sharp-witted lyrics" which are "over-running with inspired metaphores and word-play".
+He felt the album suffered from "over production", where "a thick fog descends over some tracks when perhaps misty morning fluffiness was the desired effect".
+He concluded, "But little can spoil the sheer beauty of 'You Made Me Feel', 'Thrupenny Tears' or alert pop of 'Obscurity Knocks' and 'Best Man's Fall'.
+A cherry short of a gateaux but plenty of chocolate."

-Trouser Press called the album "exceptionally good" and "pristine-sounding," writing that the producers add "an occasional light brush of cool jazz to the folky spines of the band’s witty and agile tunes."
+Trouser Press described the album as "exceptionally good" and "pristine-sounding," writing that the producers add "an occasional light brush of cool jazz to the folky spines of the band's witty and agile tunes."
 Entertainment Weekly wrote: "Loaded with bright splashes of guitar and vocal harmonies, the five-member Scottish group Trash Can Sinatras’ debut album is breezy pop with a backbeat and mercifully little attitude."
 The Los Angeles Times called the album "tasty but hardly gripping."
 The Washington Post wrote that Cake "crafts elegant neo-pop soundscapes from little more than vocal harmonies and chiming semi-acoustic guitar riffs and strums."
 Time called it "an excellent brand of pub pop: simple, insinuating melodies, lyrics with propulsive good humor."